TrueOpenVR/TrueOpenVR-Drivers/README.md

 **Razor IMU** - driver that allows head tracking the rotation of the VR HMD, using the tracker Razor IMU, based on Arduino and GY-85, with firmware [Razor AHRS](https://github.com/Razor-AHRS/razor-9dof-ahrs/tree/master/Arduino).
 COM port number is changing in the "RazorIMU.ini" file, in the TOVR drivers folder.

+**PSMoveService** - driver allowing to receive positioning in space, using ping pong balls with LEDs.

 **Splitter** - driver that allows you to connect one driver for the VR HMD, and the second driver for the controllers.
 You can configure the drivers in the "Splitter.ini" file located in the "TrueOpenVR\Drivers" folder, changing the drivers names.

 **Sample** - sample driver for C++ and Delphi.